Superradiance -- the 2020 Edition: Black holes superradiant instabilities

 \subsubsection{Massive tensor fields}

 Massive tensor fields cannot be trivially coupled to gravity.
-The development of a consistent theory of massive spin-2 fields has an interesting history and we refer the reader to the recent reviews~\cite{Hinterbichler:2011tt,deRham:2014zqa}.
+The development of a consistent theory of massive spin-2 fields has an interesting history on its own and we refer the reader to the recent reviews~\cite{Hinterbichler:2011tt,deRham:2014zqa}.